 Blogging Led to My Career as an Online Entrepreneur

-I kept blogging and more people kept visiting, and it grew to a very large size.
-Then, I kind of realized that there was a way to make money with this blogging stuff by putting ads on the website and other things.
+While my site grew, I had to continue to pay bills so I realized that there was a way to make money with this blogging stuff by putting ads on my website.

 How Much Do Bloggers Make?

-Basically, all they do is have a lot of content about survival and survival gear, and they make money from affiliates and ad revenue and sponsorships.
+Basically, they have a lot of content about survival and survival gear, and they make money from affiliates, ad revenue, and sponsorships.